top of page

 🖤 Found Hope, Lost Love

-At its heart (pun intended), Heartless is about the delicate line between innocence and corruption — how love, when denied or destroyed, can twist even the kindest hearts.
+At its heart (pun intended), Heartless is about the delicate line between innocence and corruption.
+It explores how love, when denied or destroyed, can twist even the kindest hearts.

 Book review of "Heartless" by Marissa Meyer.
 Themes: clean romance, forbidden love, villain origin, Wonderland reimagined.
 Red/black decor.